DaronPopov/Video_editor_ai.dp/README.md

 3. **Asynchronous Processing**: The processing tasks are handled by Celery, allowing the frontend to remain responsive while heavy video processing occurs in the background.
 4. **Result Delivery**: Once the video is processed, the user is provided with a download link for the edited media.

+## Limitations

+- The current architecture is not designed to handle complex 3D scenes efficiently.
+- There is no integration of WebGPU for handling complex 3D scenes.

+## Planned Changes and Improvements

+- Integration of WebGPU for efficient handling of complex 3D scenes.
+- Enhancements to the backend to support complex 3D scene processing and real-time rendering.
+- Additional video editing features and improvements to the user interface.

 ## How to Run

 ### Prerequisites